OpenGrow-Box/OpenGrowBox/readme.md

 - [cre.sience](https://cre.science/)
 ---

 FREE - Public Version for Cannabis Social Clubs and industrial/medical production is available soon.
+       But you can use this as well.

 ---